Gurenduben/Gurenduben/README.md

 - 👀 I’m interested in Cracking bitcoin and getting money
 - 📫 How to reach me:

-I'm a guy who wants to learn as much as he can and i also want to be an inventor and change the world somehow
+I'm a guy who wants to learn as much as he can and i also want to be an inventor and change the world somehow.
+I'm also a fan of AI and what it can do